Debora SepichAssistant Professor of Marketing and Management

 Office Location: Newberg Campus, Hoover 121

-Professor Sepich joined the George Fox University School of Business in April 2005 as director of MBA programs and assistant professor of management and marketing.
-She joined George Fox after spending 25 years in the high tech business, 12 of the last years as cofounder and executive vice president and board member of Dolphin Software.
+Professor Sepich joined the George Fox University College of Business in April 2005 as director of MBA programs and assistant professor of management and marketing.
+She joined George Fox after spending 25 years in the high-tech business, the final 12 years as cofounder and executive vice president and board member of Dolphin Software.

 Professor Sepich teaches:

 Introduction to Business